Payment Tools

 • No exposure to bitcoin price volatility after the sale

-• Simple USD bookkeeping -- the transaction appears as dollars from day one
+• Simple USD bookkeeping.
+The transaction appears as dollars from day one

 • No need to manage a crypto wallet or custody arrangement for operating revenue